 While we dedicated significant resources to our remediation plan with respect to the previously reported material weakness described above and made progress in our remediation efforts, we were unable to complete our remediation plan during fiscal 2023.
 Our management, with oversight from the Audit Committee, is committed to maintain a strong internal control over financial reporting environment.
-During 2023, we commenced efforts and made significant progress towards remediation of the previously reported material weakness described above, and we continue to take actions to remediate such material weakness.
+During 2023, we commenced efforts and made significant progress towards remediation of the previously reported material weakness.